- Blog

 Since landing pages can have more content on them than squeeze pages, they tend to be longer as well as formatted so that the most crucial information is front and center for the visitor.
 There might be more on the page overall, but it will still be designed in such a way to direct the customer’s attention to the most important pieces.

-Squeeze pages, on the other hand, will be much shorter and probably simpler in format.
+Overall, squeeze pages, will be much shorter and probably simpler in format.
 They tend to have less content and only one major place for a customer to direct their attention.
 The reader is not supposed to spend more than a few moments on a squeeze page to simply plug in their information.

 A squeeze page will normally have just as much content to help a customer make the decision to enter their information.
 A header, a couple of lines of supporting copy, and a form in which to enter their name and email address.
 Not much to think about or consider, it’s as easy as typing a couple of words and hitting a button.